-To prepare for this future, we need to be learning today how to use communication technology and psychology to augment the automation that is slowly replacing human interactions.
+To prepare for this future, we need to be learning today how to use communication technology tools and psychology to augment the automation that is slowly replacing human interactions.

 Effective communication is needed at many points along the CX journey.
 Communication touch points reinforce the attentive, positive experience customers perceive.

-As we move forward into the future, it will be important for the CX journey to integrate communication technology components that ensure customers are aware they are being understood along the way and can trust the service they’re receiving.
+As we move forward into the future, it will be necessary for the CX journey to integrate communication technology components that ensure customers are aware they are being understood along the way and can trust the service they’re receiving.
 These communications must occur in the right moments and formats for a positive perceived experience.

 Communication technology in the CX of the future will sort through preference-based data sets and integrate disparate systems to present us with choices and expedite our interactions.

-But without a carefully constructed communication wrapper, we’ll have a hard time achieving a better outcome than in the days when humans were powering CX.
+But without a carefully constructed communication wrapper, we’ll have a hard time achieving a better outcome than when humans were powering CX.
 This is why communication tech must be at the core of CX design – the less we involve real humans in the journey, the more we must rely on technology to achieve the same emotional and psychological outcomes.

 How to prepare for the changes

-With the right technology in hand, simply gather the right UI, UX and CX people to think deeply upfront, before processes or existing CX flows are changed.
+With the right technology, gather the proper UI, UX and CX people to think deeply upfront before processes or existing CX flows are changed.
 Challenge them to consider human interaction and emotion and incorporate these aspects when making significant automation decisions.

 Learn more about how to reach and engage your customers with Soprano’s complete omnichannel platform.